aneldev/dynadux/doc/Debugging.md

 ### dynaduxDebugMiddleware.log.filter/map/find/etc

-Since the `log` is the array you can use all javascript Array's methods.
+Since the `log` is the array, you can use all javascript Array's methods.

 For instance: